OoliteProject/oolite/Documentation/docs/index.md

 A lot of effort has been put in making Oolite stable.
 In the, nowadays rare, event Oolite crashes, it will be highly appreciated if you let us know by raising an issue at <https://github.com/OoliteProject/oolite/issues> or by creating a topic in trhe “Testing and Bug reports” section of the Oolite Bulletin Board, found here: <https://bb.oolite.space/viewforum.php?f=3>.
 In both cases, attaching the crash log can be very helpful in solving problems.
 It is located at

-Windows: *<Oolite installation folder>*/oolite.app/Logs/Latest.log
+Windows: *\<Oolite installation folder\>*/oolite.app/Logs/Latest.log

 Linux: ~/.Oolite/Logs/Latest.log

-Mac OS X: ~/Library/Logs/CrashReporter/Oolite.crash.log

-Be encouraged to drop by the Oolite Bulletin Board at https://bb.oolite.space to give feedback and chat about the game.
+Be encouraged to drop by the Oolite Bulletin Board at <https://bb.oolite.space> to give feedback and chat about the game.
 It’s the friendliest place this side of Riedquat!

 **We are immensely grateful to all the people who have been testing Oolite and tediously bringing it towards perfection.**